 How does the Wireless-G Broadband Router do all of this?
 A router is a device that allows access to an Internet connection over a network.
-With the Wireless-G Broadband Router, this access can be shared over the four switched ports or via the wireless broadcast at either 11Mbps for Wireless-B or 54Mbps for Wireless-G. In addition, the WPA standard provides greater security opportunities while the whole network is protected through a Stateful Packet Inspection (SPI) firewall and NAT technology.
-All of these security features, as well as full configurability, are accessed through the easy-to-use browser-based utility.
+With the Wireless-G Broadband Router, this access can be shared over the four switched ports or via the wireless broadcast at up to 11Mbps for Wireless-B or up to 54Mbps for Wireless-G.

+Use the WPA standard to secure your wireless network while the whole network is protected through a Stateful Packet Inspection (SPI) firewall and Network Address Translation (NAT) technology.
+The Router's SecureEasySetupTM feature makes it a snap to set up WPA when you have other SecureEasySetup devices-notebooks, printers, other peripherals-comprising your network.
+Run the Setup Wizard and it will guide you through the steps.
+You can also access the Router's features through the easy-to-use, browser-based utility.